sassoftware/sas-studio-custom-steps/Log - SAS Log File Scraper/README.md

 - **linenum**: The line number the warning or error is found at.

 ## Change log
+ * Version 1.2 (28MAY2026)
+    * Renamed to avoid confusion with other log-related custom steps in the repository

  * Version 1.1 (08NOV2024)
     * Published externally